BhavanSekar/OOPS-Miniproject/README.md

 ## Project Structure for implementation

 Download the input files from Dataset folder.
-Download in codes src from Implementation.
+Download the codes in src from Implementation.

 ├───input